The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Satay

-Satay (sometimes spelled sate) is the word used for grilled skewer meats in many Southeast Asian countries.
+Satay (sometimes spelled “sate”) is the word used to denote grilled skewer meats in many Southeast Asian countries.
 Satay is a popular street food in Brunei, ranging from fish balls, lamb, chicken, and even chicken butts served at the Gadong Night Market.
-Cooked quickly and always sold at an affordable price, you can find them at evening markets and street stalls, often marinated in sauce and served with sambal.
+Cooked quickly and sold at an affordable price, you can find them at evening markets and street stalls, often marinated in sauce and served with sambal.

 Satay meat with sambal and sliced lemon